 While there are approved plant treatments to reduce contamination, there is no way to guarantee all harmful bacteria are destroyed in raw sprouts.
 Unfortunately, you can't smell or see if a food is harboring bacteria.
 Luckily, proper cooking kills harmful bacteria that can be found in sprouts.

 For people at "high risk" for food poisoning, severe and life-threatening illness may result from consuming raw or lightly cooked sprouts.
-People with weakened immune systems, children, the elderly and pregnant women should not eat any variety of raw or lightly-cooked sprouts.
+People with weakened immune systems, including children, older adults and pregnant women, should not eat any variety of raw or lightly-cooked sprouts.
 If you're a high-risk individual, thoroughly cook sprouts if you choose to eat them.
 If you're unsure of your risk level, consult your physician or registered dietitian nutritionist.

 Keeping it Safe: From Market to Mealtime